 The purpose of the module is to introduce students to major fields in psychology.
 The module is aimed at providing students with an introduction to four defining fields in contemporary psychology, namely developmental psychology, personality psychology and social psychology.
-Familiarity with the major concepts and issues related to each of 782
+Familiarity with the major concepts and issues related to each of these fields should enable students to engage with these fields on an advanced level in further studies.